Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 </br>
 </br>

-you can also search in google and locate standard SAP doeumentation (recommended appraoch)
+you can also search in google and locate standard SAP documentation (recommended approach)

 </br>
 </br>